foundriesio/docs/source/zephyr/workflow.rst

    production.

-   It's not currently possible to generate mcuboot images that trust non-dev keys.
-As such, the ``--signing-key`` and ``--signing-key-type`` arguments to ``genesis build`` are misleading, as the mcuboot image won't trust the key used to sign the application.
+   It's not currently possible to generate mcuboot images that trust non-dev keys without editing the mcuboot source code.

+   As such, the ``--signing-key`` and ``--signing-key-type`` arguments to ``zmp build`` are misleading, as the mcuboot image won't trust the key used to sign the application.
 Don't use these for now.

 .. todo::

    Re-work after resolution of https://trello.com/c/mSZPuXxG and https://projects.linaro.org/browse/LITE-147

-The top-level command is ``genesis build``.
+The top-level command is ``zmp build``.
 By default, it takes a path to an application inside the Zephyr microPlatform installation directory, and builds a signed application image, as well as an mcuboot binary capable of loading that application image.
 (The default behavior can